Learning the dynamics of a one-dimensional plasma model with graph neural networks: Electrostatic sheet model

-To simulate this system, two computational directions can be used ~\cite{dawson1970electrostatic}: a synchronous method, and an asynchronous method.
+To simulate this system, two computational directions can be used~\cite{dawson1970electrostatic}: a synchronous method, and an asynchronous method.
 The synchronous method first updates the sheet dynamics according to~\eqref{eq:sheet_motion} considering a fixed $\Delta t$.
-It then detects crossings by testing the condition $x_i^{t+1} > x_{j}^{t+1}$ for $j > i$, and proceeds to use an iterative method to estimate the crossing times and correct the motion of the corresponding sheets.
+It then detects crossings by testing the condition $x_i^{t+1} > x_{j}^{t+1}$ for $j > i$, and proceeds to use an iterative method to estimate the crossing times and correct the motion of the corresponding sheets (more details are provided in~\ref{app:sheetmodel}).
 This method does not correctly resolve crossings involving more than two sheets in a single time step, which leads to an overall energy loss in the system if the time step is too large compared with the inverse of the typical collision frequency.
 For this reason, for higher sheet velocities it is necessary to use smaller simulation time steps (the collision frequency increases with increasing thermal velocity).

-On the other hand, the asynchronous method advances the simulation until the next crossing.
+The asynchronous method advances the simulation until the next crossing.
 The next crossing time can be predicted analytically from (\ref{eq:sheet_motion}) by solving for $x_i(t) = x_j(t)$ with respect to $t$ for all pairs of adjacent sheets.
 This algorithm guarantees energy conservation but implies additional computational effort since a sorted table containing all expected crossing times between neighboring sheets must be pre-computed and updated after each crossing is resolved.

-Since the Graph Network Simulator (GNS) is a synchronous model, we use the synchronous sheet model algorithm (illustrated in~\fref{fig:simulators}) for both data generation and testing purposes to allow for model accuracy comparisons at equivalent simulation time steps.
+Since the Graph Network Simulator (GNS) is a synchronous model, we use the synchronous sheet model algorithm (SM, illustrated in~\fref{fig:simulators}) for both data generation and testing purposes to allow for accuracy comparisons at equivalent simulation time steps.
+Additionally, we introduce a synchronous Modified Sheet Model algorithm (MSM) which only checks for crossings with at most the $n$-th neighboring sheets.
+This allows us to compare the GNS with an algorithm that only has access to the equivalent amount of neighboring sheets when correcting for crossings.
+For completion, we also implement the asynchronous version of the sheet model algorithm (ASM) for run-time comparisons.
+More details regarding the different implementations are provided in~\ref{app:sheetmodel}.